n0-ware/book-of-n0ware/Writeups and Notes/TryHackMe/Events/Advent of Cyber 2021/Day 23 - Advent of Cyber 2021.md

 ### Question-2
 [Top](#TOC)

-If you have properly investigate the command, you'll be able to see the name of the default admin user created by default.
+If you have properly investigated the command, you'll be able to see the name of the default admin user created by default.
 User this for the second flag.

 ![Default Admin User](AoC-2021_Photos/Day_23/03_AoC_Day_23_01-09-22-Admin-User-Name.png)